 Exciting update!
 No more DVD or CD!
 With any purchase, past or future of the RSVP instructional set, just use the access code on the inside back cover of the book to access the new web-based app and the online video library.
 When you've finished reading the book, go HERE to get started on the app, then HERE to study the video word lists and monologues.

 Carol J. Patrie and Robert E. Johnson have spent years researching and creating a one-of-a-kind, research-based instructional package that guides you to succes in reading fingerspelled words.
 There are three components to the package.
 Use them in this order:

-TEXTBOOK - explains the form and function for the types of fingerspelling:
+1. The Textbook explains how to use the program, discusses anxiety associated with reading fingerspelling.
+It also explains the form and function for the types of fingerspelling:

 About the authors:

-Robert E. Johnson, Ph.D. is Professor of Linguistics at Gallaudet University, Washington, D.C., where he has been teaching and learning since 1982 in the Department of Linguistics, where he has served as Department Chair for eleven years.
+Robert E. Johnson, Ph.D. is Professor of Linguistics at Gallaudet University (retired), Washington, D.C., where he has been teaching and learning since 1982 in the Department of Linguistics, where he has served as Department Chair for eleven years.
 He is co-author of the widely read monograph, "Unlocking the Curriculum: Principles for Achieving Access in Deaf Education."